 1. Be Clear About Goals: Explain why you’re seeking a 2e test battery (e.g., workplace accommodations, understanding yourself, or addressing specific struggles).

-2. Choose Specialists Wisely: Look for professionals familiar with adult ADHD, autism, or gifted testing.
+2. Choose Specialists Wisely: Look for professionals familiar with adult ADHD, autism, or gifted testing, and of course 2e adults in general.

-3. Prepare for Masking: Adults often mask giftedness or neurodivergence; testing should consider your lived experiences and coping mechanisms.
+3. Prepare for Masking: Twice exceptional adults often mask giftedness or neurodivergence; testing should consider your lived experiences and coping mechanisms.

 4. Request a Written Report: Ensure the results detail strengths, challenges, and actionable recommendations for work, education, or therapy.